 Your healthcare practitioner may prescribe diagnostic tests after a medical history and physical examination, especially if your symptoms and exam findings indicate that you may have a medical condition.

 - Complete blood count (CBC): This test can tell you whether you have anemia due to tumor hemorrhage.

 - Liver function tests (LFTs): Your doctor may order these examinations to see how stable your liver is since colorectal cancer can travel to the liver.

 - Tumor markers: Colon cancer cells can create compounds called “tumor markers” that blood tests in some situations can discover.
-This sort of testing might help track the course of cancer and its treatment.
+This sort of testing might help track the course of Colorectal Cancer and its treatment.

 Colonoscopy for diagnostic purposes

-Your healthcare practitioner will offer additional testing if your physical exam and blood tests reveal indicators of colon cancer.
+Your healthcare practitioner will offer additional testing if your physical exam and blood tests reveal indicators of Colorectal Cancer.
 The most reliable test for identifying colon cancer is a diagnostic colonoscopy.
 Following the screening, a colonoscopy is performed.

 A gastroenterologist (a doctor specializing in digestive illnesses) inserts a colonoscope (a flexible tube) into your anus during a colonoscopy.
 If you’re worried about how awful it must be, be assured: you’ll be sedated during the process.